AriFordsham/GHCWiki/back-end-notes.md

 We often see tail-recursive functions that include a heap or stack check purely for the exit case of the loop.
+See [\#1498](https://gitlab.haskell.org//ghc/ghc/issues/1498).
 For example, if the function looks something like this:

 ```wiki